DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/schedule.md

   - ReaTune - manual and automatic adjustments
   - Vocal Alignment

-> Complete vocal tuning and aligning project for _Better Way_, submit to D2L by Friday
+> Complete vocal tuning and aligning project for _Better Way_, submit to D2L by Monday.

 <!--
 ## Wednesday